 Options range from digital displays and social media feed campaigns to product pages for ecommerce sites and the chance to repurpose content from users.

 All in all, Taggbox has a solution for almost every UGC case one might need.

 Tool #4: Yotpo

 The fourth and last tool we’re going to feature is Yotpo.

 Yotpo offers the chance for brands to generate UGC not only in the form of visual content but also in ratings.

-Clients like Vanity Planet and Steve Madden have used the tool’s capabilities in order to curate content, customize, share, and leverage it through paid social ads.
+Clients like Vanity Planet and Steve Madden have used the tool’s capabilities to curate content and customize, share, and leverage it through paid social ads.

-What’s more, the tool offers a beautiful dashboard for brands to track their campaign’s performance in real-time in order to stay on top of it.
+What’s more, the tool offers a beautiful dashboard, allowing brands to track their campaign’s performance in real time to stay on top of it.

 The pricing plans are once again structured based on each use case.